-With permission from the Director and the individual instructors, students may take up to four undergraduate courses for graduate credit, with the understanding that research papers submitted in such courses meet a standard commensurate with those prepared for graduate seminars.
+With permission from the Director and the individual instructors, students may take up to five undergraduate courses for graduate credit, with the understanding that research papers submitted in such courses meet a standard commensurate with those prepared for graduate seminars.

 In addition to regularly offered seminars and classes, students may arrange one independent study (ARTH 595/596) by submitting petitions to the Director describing the substance of their projects and the nature of the work they will submit for evaluation.
-The petitions must be co-signed in advance by both the students and their faculty supervisors.
+The petitions must be co-signed in advance by both the student and their faculty supervisor.

-Of the minimum requirement of twelve courses, the combined number of private tutorials and undergraduate courses applied to the degree may not exceed four.
+Of the minimum requirement of twelve courses, the combined number of independent studies and undergraduate courses applied to the degree may not exceed five.

 The Qualifying Paper

 The Qualifying Paper is a substantially revised piece of academic writing produced in coursework at Williams in one of the previous three semesters, expanded and refined over the second Winter Study term and a portion of the fourth semester.
 Students submit the topic of the Qualifying Paper in writing by the final day of exams of their third semester.
 Before this, students must obtain their original faculty supervisor’s agreement to be engaged in the Qualifying Paper process.

 The Graduate Symposium

 All second-year students speak in the Symposium, presenting 20- minute talks developed from their Qualifying Papers.
-Each student has an ad hoc committee to give advice in preparing these presentations (ad hoc committees comprise, but are not limited to, the Director, one additional faculty mentor, one first-year graduate student, and one second-year graduate student).
+Each student has an ad hoc committee to give advice in preparing these presentations (ad hoc committees comprise the Director, the Associate Director, one additional faculty mentor, one first-year graduate student, and one second-year graduate student).
 Each student completes at least three practice runs; the first and third of these run-throughs are presented to the ad hoc committee, the second to the other second-year students in a workshop scheduled by the Director.
-Speakers distribute copies of their paper in each practice run.
+The Graduate Symposium is scheduled for the Friday prior to Williams graduation weekend.